Introduction

 savvy is a simple R extension interface using Rust, like the extendr framework.
 The name “savvy” comes from the Japanese word “錆” (pronounced as sàbí), which means “Rust”.

 With savvy, you can automatically generate R functions from Rust code.
-This is an example of what savvy-powered function would look like:
+This is an example of what a savvy-powered function would look like:

 Rust